Shojiburman/Bat/README.md

-# Bat is a logo design which is coded with opengl
+# Bat is a logo design which is coded with Opengl